AdobeDocs/experience-manager-64.en/help/screens/using/author-and-publish.md

 ---
-title: Supporting Author and Publish in AEM Screens
+title: Configuring Author and Publish in AEM Screens
-seo-title: Supporting Author and Publish in AEM Screens
+seo-title: Configuring Author and Publish in AEM Screens
 description: AEM Screens architecture resembles a traditional AEM Sites architecture.
 Content is authored on an AEM author instance and then forward-replicated to multiple publish instances.
-Follow this page to learn more.
+Follow this page to learn how to configure author and publish for AEM Screens.
 seo-description: AEM Screens architecture resembles a traditional AEM Sites architecture.
 Content is authored on an AEM author instance and then forward-replicated to multiple publish instances.
-Follow this page to learn more.
+Follow this page to learn how to configure author and publish for AEM Screens.
-uuid: 0f79d832-0956-4293-8357-96a38545fa3d
+uuid: 735dc554-b545-4c8e-85c3-8e64e9b6d37a
 contentOwner: jsyal
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.4/SCREENS
 topic-tags: authoring
-discoiquuid: 2f34c1e6-9bd9-4a5f-83da-51653646bffc
+discoiquuid: 1b6d0c64-e455-4f94-b300-121d2480256c
 index: y
 internal: n
 snippet: y
 ---

-# Supporting Author and Publish in AEM Screens{#supporting-author-and-publish-in-aem-screens}
+# Configuring Author and Publish in AEM Screens{#configuring-author-and-publish-in-aem-screens}

-## An Overview {#an-overview}

 This page highlights the following topics:

-* **Introduction to Publish Servers**
+* **Configuring Author and Publish Instances
-* **Architectural Overview**
-* **Setting Up Replication Agents on Author**
+  **
 * **Setting Up Publish Topology**
-* **Device Registration**
 * **Managing Publication: Delivering Content Updates from Author to Publish to Device**

 ### Prerequisites {#prerequisites}